Hi there, it's been a while, hasn't it?↑§

 This might just be a side-effect of using the 774M model instead of the 1558M/1.5B version, but NLP is extremely hard anyways.
 GPT-2 handled it amazingly.

-I’m really looking forward to a better version of GPT-2 or maybe some sort of super-accessible service or website or app or something.
+I’m really looking forward to a better version of GPT-2 or maybe a (*deep inhale*) TensorFlow.js implementation.

 When I was messing around with GPT-2, it would usually give stuff that you’d expect, but sometimes it would suggest things that completely 180’d the story.

 For example, I gave GPT-2 a string about two friends hugging.
 The friend being hugged was suggested to be feeling “happy”, or they “smiled”.
 However, GPT-2 also gave me a suggestion that the friend being hugged was “scared”.
-This was mostly due to the vagueness and shortness of the prompt, but it was interesting and happened a couple of other times again.
+This was mostly due to the vagueness and shortness of the prompt, but it was interesting and happened a couple of other times again when I was too vague with my prompts.

 And finally, probably the best implementation of GPT-2 would be in school essays.